Ten

 tighten

 pedals and remove them.
-(Because the right pedal is close to the
+(Because the right pedal is close to

-on flimsy wrenches.)
-Park’s sturdy pedal wrench (about $25)
+push hard on flimsy wrenches.)
+Park's

-attempting to unscrew the right pedal.
+to unscrew the right pedal.
 With the teeth covered, you’ll

 be less likely to cut yourself should the pedal wrench slip. |